(Also known as: Supersedeas Bond, Defendants Appeal Bond, Appellants Bond)

 The bonded party is one of three equal parties:

-Typically, the size of your appeal bond is the same size as the amount of the judgement you're appealing.
+Typically, the size of your appeal bond is the same size as the amount of the judgment you're appealing.
 But the actual cost of the bond is only a small percentage of the total, usually around 2%.
 That means for a $50,000 bond, the premium may only cost $1,000.
 However, due to the low likelihood of winning an appeals case, the bonds connected to that case usually have to be collateralized, meaning you have to put up collateral (cash or property) equal to the value of the bond.
 Since you must prove you can cover the entire cost of the bond upfront, the price of the bond is based less on credit, like most other surety bonds, and more on the specifics of your appeal.

 The typical items required to process an appeal bond are the Original Complaint, the Original Judgment, the Notice of Appeal, a Financial Statement, along with a credit report that we pull and the bond application.
 Often, appeal bonds are collateralized.